Fagan v Metropolitan Police Commissioner

-Fagan v Metropolitan Police Commissioner is a leading case that confirms the need for concurrence (or coincidence) of actus reus (Latin for "guilty act") and mens rea (Latin for "guilty mind") in most offences of the criminal law of England and Wales.
+Fagan v Metropolitan Police Commissioner (1968) is a leading case that confirms the need for concurrence (or coincidence) of actus reus (Latin for "guilty act") and mens rea (Latin for "guilty mind") in most offences of the criminal law of England and Wales.
 It also advises realisation that a battery is ongoing will render the omission to act to remove that battery being inflicted a conscious battery, being sufficient concurrence.

 Facts

 The defendant, Mr. Fagan, was in his car when a police officer approached him and told him to move his car.
 In accordance with the directions, Fagan backed his car up, accidentally rolling it onto the foot of the officer.
-When the officer yelled at him to move his car off his foot, he cursed back at him, told him to wait, and refused to move, which was an act of defiance.
+When the officer yelled at him to move his car off his foot, he replied, "Fuck you, you can wait", and refused to move, which was an act of defiance.

-At trial, Fagan was convicted of "Assaulting a constable in execution of his duties".
+At trial, Fagan was convicted of "assaulting a constable in execution of his duties".
 Fagan appealed on the grounds that there can be no offence in omitting to act and that the act of driving onto the constable's foot was done completely by accident so there was no mens rea.